o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/fonts/properties.md

 ---
-linkTitle: Configuring font properties
+linkTitle: Configuring Font Properties
 description: Configure font properties such as asset path and effects for your game UI in Open 3D Engine.
 title: Configuring Font Properties
-weight: 200
+weight: 400
 ---

 You can define the appearance of your UI font by configuring various properties that affect the font's appearance and usage.